ram-ki/Taxi-Fare-Prediction/README.md

 Lastly updated : 1/10/2021

-ML based modelling of NYC taxi fare to identify and correct wrong entries in the system Pipeline :
+ML based modelling of NYC taxi fare to identify and correct wrong entries in the computer system

+Pipeline :
  - Data Mapping
  - Data Visualization